localhorst24/Vert-Marlin-1/README.md

 intended for use with my personally owned printers and testing.

-the only changes to this version of marlin is my personal configuration files this is 100% marlin source code.
+the only changes to this version of marlin is my personal configuration files, this is 100% marlin source code.

 ## The following links display every line of code i contributed to marlin.